mimoriarty/todo-list/README.md

 Deploys json-server mock.\
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

-Use /todos or /categories endpoint to view data persisted in your browser You may also see any lint errors in the console.
+Use /todos or /categories endpoint to view data persisted in your browser.\
+You may also see any lint errors in the console.

 ### `npm test`